mjwhitta/zoom/README.md

 These profiles do not need to be limited to ag/ack/grep shortcuts.

 Note: The `default` profile is special and can't be deleted.
 You can however modify it.

 ## Convenient symlinks

 If you find it tedious to use zoom with the flags, there are currently 3 convience symlinks that are supported.

 - `zc` is the same as `z --cache` or `z -c`
 - `zg` is the same as `z --go` or `z -g`
 - `zl` is the same as `z --list` or `z -l`
+- `zr` is the same as `z --repeat` or `z -r`

 ## Penetration testing

 zoom allows to you create profiles for commands other than ag/ack/grep.
 This may make zoom a friendly tool for pen-testers who are looking for a simple way to store exploits.

 ## Supported editors